kuznetckiy/Geoscan_Lite_eng/launch.rst

 11) Remove the wings by pulling them to the sides.
 12) Pull the connecting pin out from the fuselage.
 13) Close the top cover of the fuselage by inserting the back of the cover into the grooves and clasp the rubber locks.
-14) Place the parts in the transport case of the UAV.
+14) Place the parts in the transport bag of the UAV.